nideveloper/ResponsiveGiantDropDown/README.md

 This is a plugin I created to solve the problem of long values inside a select element.
 This plugin creates a textarea of whatever size you require and still maintains responsiveness with your design.

 The index.html file shows examples of usage

+Compatible with IE8+, Chrome, Safari, Firefox and Opera